 In response to student feedback a collaborative study area is now available.
-Please book in using the signing in sheet on the door of S1 - one group only, maximum 8 students at one time.
+Please book in with Mrs Donovan - one group only, maximum 8 students at one time.
 This is solely for the purpose of working together on a key task in relation to one of your subject areas.
 Please note that you are responsible for leaving the room clean and tidy at the end of the session.